MaxwellKendall/v2.maxwellkendall.com/src/blog-posts/fundamentals/dynamic-programming.md

 First, we know the answer for a trivial subset of inputs; for `fibonacci`, we know the answer for all inputs less than or equal to 1; for `climb_stairs`, we know the answer to all inputs less than or equal to 3.
 Coming to this conclusion requires little more than observation.
 It does not require much thought.

-Second, we express the solution in terms of itself; for `fibonacci`, this only requires observation of the mathematical defintion of the sequence of numbers; for `climbing_stairs`, it requires a bit of logical reflection.
-To climb `n` stairs, we determine all unique permutations of 1 and 2 which sum to `n` by observing the answer will be the same as the subset of permutations of `n - 1` -- where every individual permutation has a `1 step` appended to it -- and of `n - 2` -- whever every individual permutation has a `2 step` appended to it.
+Second, we express the solution in terms of itself; for `fibonacci`, this only requires observation of the mathematical definition of the sequence of numbers; for `climbing_stairs`, it requires a bit of logical reflection.
+To climb `n` stairs, we determine all unique permutations of 1 and 2 which sum to `n` by observing the answer will be the same as the subset of permutations of `n - 1` -- where every individual permutation has a `1 step` appended to it -- and of `n - 2` -- where every individual permutation has a `2 step` appended to it.

 ## Conclusion